longwind48/convo-miner/README.md

 Shifting to deep learning approach, the team first explored to solve the issue as a multi-class classification problem.

  The dataset was prepared in the format of utterance pairs which labeled classes (i.e. "not_pair", "part" and "response").
-The architecture is from Stanford NLP [1] model by Stephen Merity [2].
-The team selected fixed GloVe word embeddings [3] as the vector representation of the utterances in the pair dataset.
+The architecture is from Stanford NLP model by Stephen Merity.
+The team selected fixed GloVe word embeddings as the vector representation of the utterances in the pair dataset.

 ##### Sequence Labeling